 Goalkeeper: Sweeper Keeper (Attack)

-The SK proves to be better in this formation.
-He’s secondary assignment is to help initiate counter attacks to the flanks, using good foot works.
+The Sweeper Keeper role proves to be better in this tactic.
+Apart from saving goals, his secondary assignment is to help initiate counter attacks using a good foot work when distrusting the ball.
 You should have a keeper with a reasonable passing attribute.

 Defenders: Central Defender (Cover) and Ball Playing Defender (Cover)

-This tactics needs to infuse quickness when attacking and cautiousness when defending, especially while closing down opponent’s counter threats.
-With some thinking, I installed the combination of CD and BPD.
-Though, they perform similar jobs when closing down.
-The only thing that separates the two surfaces when the ball is won; the CD plays simple short passes to any available teammate while the BPL has more ability of launching accurate through balls to the wide attackers.
+This tactic needs to infuse quickness when attacking and cautiousness when defending, especially while closing down opposition counter threats.
+With some thinking, I installed the combination of a Central Defender (CD) role and Ball Playing Defender (BPD) role.
+They perform similar job when closing down but the only thing that separates the two surfaces when the ball is won; the CD plays simple short passes to any available teammate while the BPD has the perfect ability to launch accurate through balls to the wide attackers.

-Having the Cover duty, the two defenders drop a little deep to win through balls behind the defence line, thereby making it difficult for the opponent to find One-on-One chances with the keeper.
+With the Cover duty, the two defenders drop a little deep to win through balls behind the defense line, thereby making it difficult for the opponent to find One-on-One chances with the keeper.

 Key attributes like marking, tackling, positioning, heading, and jumping-reach should be considered.
 Passing and vision are the secondary attributes to look out for.